Size: max 1.4-2m

 The harbour porpoise is the smallest cetacean and the only porpoise to be found in European waters.
 It has a dark brown to grey colouration on its back and a white belly.
-Its head is small and round, with no beak.
-The dorsal fin is also recognisable, in the centre of the animal, with a short triangular shape.
+Its head is small and round, with no distinct beak.
+The dorsal fin is also triangular in shape.

 There have been significant declines in the European population of harbour porpoises over the last 40 years.
 Due to its preferred habitat of shallow, coastal zones, the harbour porpoise is under threat from high levels of chemical pollution, vessel traffic, underwater noise and the depletion of prey by overfishing.
 But, the primary threat for the harbour porpoise is the accidental capture in fishing nets.